OVERVIEW

 - Provide a communications portal during ongoing outbreaks of high-risk infectious diseases during a Public Health Emergency, including updates, health promotion materials and travel advice and a public call centre where communities can obtain information of a particular incident or disease profile;

-- When relevant during a Public Health Emergency, liaise with Department of Agriculture, Fisheries and Forestry on Zoonotic diseases that have potential to spread to humans;
+- When relevant during a Public Health Emergency, liaise with Department of Agriculture, Fisheries and Forestry (Department: Agriculture, Forestry and Fisheries (DAFF) was disestablished in June 2019.
+The agriculture function was incorporated into the new Department of Agriculture, Land Reform and Rural Development (DALRRD), while the forestry and fisheries functions were incorporated into the new Department of Environment, Forestry and Fisheries (DEFF)) on Zoonotic diseases that have potential to spread to humans;

 - Use every Public Health Emergency as an opportunity to train South African and Southern African Development Countries’ scientists, technologists and epidemiologists in partnership with the NDoH and Provinces;